Skip to content

 Shutterstock

-Vegetables not only add more flavor, texture, and color to a dish, but they also come with a slew of health benefits.
-For starters, many of these foods are packed with anti-inflammatory properties, which is excellent news.
+You already know that vegetables add more flavor, texture, and color to a dish, and that they come with a slew of health benefits.
+For starters, many of them are packed with nutrients that can help fight inflammation.

 Chronic inflammation in the body, which occurs when the body sends out inflammatory cells even when there is no need to, can cause a laundry list of health problems.
-For instance, chronic inflammation has been linked to heart disease, diabetes, asthma, and Alzheimer’s.
+For instance, chronic inflammation has been linked to heart disease, diabetes, asthma, and Alzheimer’s disease.

-Melanie Murphy Richter, MS, RDN, an instructor of Nutrition Physiology at the University of California Irvine, shares that several vegetables help fight inflammation.
-“In fact, the fiber content in most vegetables helps to support a healthy gut microbiome which can help to modulate internal inflammation,” she says.
+Vegetables that are rich in certain nutrients are great inflammation fighters, notes Melanie Murphy Richter, MS, RDN, an instructor of Nutrition Physiology at the University of California Irvine.
+“In fact, the fiber content in most vegetables helps to support a healthy gut microbiome, which can help to modulate internal inflammation,” she says.

-Murphy Richter explains that veggies are a great source of vitamins and minerals, like vitamin C, beta-carotene, and quercetin, which research has found to have antioxidant capabilities.
+Murphy Richter explains that veggies are a great source of vitamins and minerals, like vitamin C, beta-carotene, and quercetin, which has antioxidant capabilities.

-“Antioxidants help to fight off free radicals in the body, fight foreign entities that can cause us to get sick, and, overall, can help to reduce inflammation,” Murphy Richter adds.
+“Antioxidants help to fight off free radicals in the body, fight foreign entities that can cause us to get sick, and, overall, can help to reduce inflammation,” she says.

-If you’re looking for ways to fight inflammation through diet, keep reading.
-With help from experts, we’ve rounded up a list of veggies that fight inflammation you can easily integrate into your meals.
+If you’re looking for ways to fight inflammation through diet, take this expert-recommended list of veggies that fight inflammation on your next grocery run.

 1. Onions